-Designated Counsel James L. Farina of Hoey & Farina, P.C., is proud to report that he and George T. Brugess obtained a $33,000,000.00 verdict on March 25, 2010, in Rock Island, Illinois, on behalf of Andrew Schulte, a former railroad conductor, and against the Iowa Interstate Railroad, Ltd. (“IAIS”).
+Designated Counsel James L. Farina of Hoey & Farina, P.C., is proud to report having obtained a $33,000,000.00 verdict on March 25, 2010, in Rock Island, Illinois, on behalf of Andrew Schulte, a former railroad conductor, and against the Iowa Interstate Railroad, Ltd. (“IAIS”).
 The jury trial under the Federal Employers’ Liability Act (“FELA”) began on Monday, March 8, and concluded late Wednesday evening on March 24th.
 The jury returned the record verdict the next day on March 25, 2010.

 Mr. Schulte was 19 years old when injured on Easter Sunday morning, April 8, 2007, while working as a conductor for the Iowa Interstate Railroad.
 He was switching cars in the railroad’s Rock Island Yard when he was struck by the train.
 Andrew Schulte sustained massive degloving injuries to his upper thighs and lower abdominal area and fractures to both legs and multiple areas of his pelvis.
 Subsequently, he underwent amputation surgery to both legs.
 He had worked only 1 year and 5 days for the railroad when he suffered these devastating injuries.